YiMihi/elm-with-jwt/outline.md

 ### Notes

-Anonymous functions

-- `\x -> x * 3` is an anonymous function
-- `\_ -> 3` is an anonymous function that discards its argument

 `Http.string <| Encode.encode 0 <| userEncoder model` Breakdown:

 - `userEncoder model` produces a json `Value`
 - `Encode.encode` formats that as a string.
-The first argument is an int to indicate how much indentation to use for pretty printing the JSON.
-- With `0` it condenses the output as much as possible.
+The first argument is an int to indicate how much indentation to use for pretty printing the JSON; with `0` it condenses the output as much as possible